Welcome to Ladybug Hill Farm

 Our History:

-I decided to get a couple of
+decided to get a couple of goats to help with pasture management and

-farm.
+weed control here on my horse farm.
 Having another species of animal

 that is a compatible grazer can be a great way to control weeds and

-milking and cheese making.
-We have enjoyed producing our own dairy and
+were able to dabble in milking and cheese making.
+We have enjoyed

-meat.
-Although our herd is primarily a meat herd, we do have at least one full dairy goat on the farm and have even
+herd, we do have a few dairy goats on the farm and have even

 milked our percentage and fullblood Boers.
-We use the milk for any
+We use the milk for

 bottle kids, and to make cheese and kefir.